Covid-19 Vaccine

 For those that are older, pregnant or with certain health conditions, catching Covid-19 can increase the risk of developing more serious illnesses such as bronchitis and pneumonia or can make existing conditions worse.
 This is why it is important you protect yourself by getting your vaccine.

-Following Joint Committee on Vaccination and Immunisation advice, the eligible cohorts this spring include:
+Following Joint Committee on Vaccination and Immunisation advice, the eligible vaccine cohorts include:

 • Residents in care homes for older adults